By Dennis Clemente

-NEW YORK—How do you get into UX work when it’s not even on a school curriculum and many of the UX designers come from various fields?
+NEW YORK—How do you get a job in UX when it’s not even on a school curriculum yet and many of the UX designers come from various fields?
 It turns out there are many ways of answering the question because there are no specific skill sets required for a UX designer, as the panelists conveyed last October 19 at the qLabs in Chelsea.

 You could be an architect (yes, your sketching skills will come into play), an advertising copywriter (yes, the way your process information and organize your thoughts in writing is right on the money), a graphic designer (yes, your visual eye will be of immense help) or a sociologist or anthropologist (as work can comprise understanding human behavior),